SmartlyDressedGames/Unturned-Docs/items/food-asset.rst

 Food Assets
 ===========

-Food is irreversibly consumed by the player on use, and directly affect a player's stats such as food or health.
+Food items are created from the ItemFoodAsset class.
+They can be consumed by the player.

 This inherits the :ref:`ConsumeableAsset <doc_item_asset_consumeable>` class.